mchlbrnhrd/watering_system/README.md

 # setup for Arduino Yún
 A micro SD card is required for saving data and an FTP server access for pushing data to server and evaluation.

 The location will be _/mnt/sd/watering_.
-Make sure this folder will exists.
+Make sure this folder does exists.

 Copy _pushToServer.sh_ script to Linux system of Arduino Yún and modify it.
 (FTP server name with root path, user name and password).
 Upload _evaluation.html_ to the server for evaluating data.